symfony/symfony-docs/mailer.rst

-Postmark            ``composer require symfony/postmark-mailer`` SendGrid            ``composer require symfony/sendgrid-mailer`` Sendinblue          ``composer require symfony/sendinblue-mailer``
+Postmark            ``composer require symfony/postmark-mailer`` SendGrid            ``composer require symfony/sendgrid-mailer`` Sendinblue          ``composer require symfony/sendinblue-mailer`` OhMySMTP            ``composer require symfony/oh-my-smtp-mailer``
 ==================  ==============================================

 .. versionadded:: 5.2

     The Sendinblue integration was introduced in Symfony 5.2.

+.. versionadded:: 5.4

+    The OhMySMTP integration was introduced in Symfony 5.4.

 Each library includes a :ref:`Symfony Flex recipe <symfony-flex>` that will add a configuration example to your ``.env`` file.
 For example, suppose you want to